thanhnamit/ntn-blog/content/post/2020-05-31-kotlin-for-java-developer.markdown

 ```

-Any implementation of the interface must guarantee `userId` is not null and the syntax `User?` means
+Any implementation of the interface must guarantee that `userId` is not null.
+The syntax `User?` means
-the function can return null or non-nullable object.
+that the function can return null or non-nullable object.
 A sample implementation is:

 ```kotlin
 class InMemoryUserRepository : UserRepository {